Pacing your story feature

 Some Scenes Need Slower Pacing

-Writing Fast paced action scenes is only half the story.
+Writing Fast-paced action scenes is only half the story.

 Like a beautiful symphony, sometimes you want a slower pace.
 Too many blaring horns and beating drums can set your reader’s teeth on edge.
 The violins and clarinets are needed to create harmony.